-Canadian winters are unpredictable, and anything could happen on the roads!
-During winter, the driving conditions are more hazardous due to snow, slush and ice.
+Canadian winters are unpredictable and anything could happen on the roads!
+During winter, the driving conditions are more hazardous due to the snow, slush and ice.
 It's highly recommended to check and prepare your car for the winter weather to ensure your car can handle the winter road conditions.

 Time for a few quick checks to get your car ready for winter.
 Let's Go!

 (Step 1 and Step 2 are to be done in conjunction with each other!)

 It's crucial to have winter tires because they are specially engineered with a compound that is able to stay soft in cold weather, thus allowing for your vehicle to have better and traction on slippery surfaces.

 Look out for the Mountain Snowflake symbol when purchasing winter tires!

 All-Season and Summer tires will start to harden as temperatures drop [especially below 7°C (44°F)]!
 This is why it's recommended to swap to your winter tires before temperatures begin to fall!

 Note: Downsizing (going down in rim size along with higher profile tires) can save you money, especially if you have a separate set of winter rims and tires!